ReggieScript/100-days-of-python/README.md

 Selenium is such a great tool.
 And code can be optimized by proper html understanding.
 Can't wait to see what else I do with this new knowledge.

+## Day 49 - Linkedin Job Searcher (19/02/2023)
+For some reason I cannot go foward.
+Whenever you lookup for a job in the linkedin searchbar, you cannot press enter to proceed.
+This is because another searchbar opens when you write the job listing you are looking for, one for location.
+The problem is that through reading the html, the searchbar is technically the same?
+And for some reason I cannot access it u.u .
+I'll try in a later date this challenge, for now it seems that html is an issue.

 # Notes

 * Bugs in the trivia game make it so that you can click the buttons and increase your score.
 Have to fix.